DUI DWI OWI OUI

 Alaska Drunk Driving Laws

-Under Alaska drunk driving laws, if the Municipality of Anchorage charges a person with a drunk driving offense, it is called an "OUI" under the Municipal Code.
+Under Alaska drunk driving laws, if the Municipality of Anchorage charges a person with a drunk driving offense, it is called an "OUI" under the Municipal Code of Ordinances.

-When a person is charged with a drunk driving offense outside of the municipality of Anchorage, Alaska, the charge is called a "DUI" under the State of Alaska Code.
+When a person is charged with a drunk driving offense outside of the municipality of Anchorage, the charge is called "DUI" under the State Criminal Code.

 To speak with an attorney today, please call Fred Slone at (907) 272-4471.